 “We needed to ask, right from the beginning, ‘How do we make it work in the clinics?’” said Morrison, a computer scientist whose expertise is in human-computer interaction.

 That seems logical, but Morrison said one common pitfall is that researchers oftentimes design tools in a laboratory setting, with none of the constraints of a real doctor’s office, and then wonder why the technology doesn’t work in practice.
+That’s why the researchers began working early on with clinical partners atUniversity Hospital Basel, University Hospital Bern and VU University Medical Centre Amsterdam.

 “It needs to be a collaboration between the patient, the clinician and the technology,” Morrison said.
 “What we try to do is strike a balance.”